passbolt/passbolt_help/_includes/configure/configure-debian-package-mariadb.md

 {%
     include articles/figure.html
     url=imgUrl
-    legend="Mariadb admin user pass dialog" width="450px"
+    legend="Database admin user pass dialog" width="450px"
 %}

-Now we need to create a mariadb user with reduced permissions for passbolt to connect. {% if migrate %}For the passbolt database user and password, reuse the ones you have in your backup of passbolt.php.{% else %}These values will also be requested later on the webconfiguration tool of passbolt so please keep them in mind.{% endif %}
+Now we need to create a {{ databaseEngine }} user with reduced permissions for passbolt to connect. {% if migrate %}For the passbolt database user and password, reuse the ones you have in your backup of passbolt.php.{% else %}These values will also be requested later on the webconfiguration tool of passbolt so please keep them in mind.{% endif %}

 {% assign imgUrl = '/assets/img/help/2020/05/debian-package/passbolt_db_user_name.png' %}
 {% if product == 'pro' %}